TryGhost/Ease/README.md

 # Ease

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A versatile theme suitable for documentation.
+Publish your posts or business information with ease.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://ease.ghost.io**